 - May June 2012.
 Initial written notification to stakeholders advising the scope and timing of the project, including an invitation to register to receive newsletters and additional information on identified key issues.
-Stage 1 included personal meetings in Derby, Broome and Perth. - July 2012 November 2013.
-Meetings with commercial fishing associations and mail-outs to all commercial fishing licence holders (through the WA Fishing Industry Council) and periodic newsletters being sent out as well as mad available on the Department's website.
-Phase 2 also provided website updates, afforded opportunities for comment and compassed key stakeholder comment periods for the API Document, the Management Policy and the EMMP. - 3.
+Stage 1 included personal meetings in Derby, Broome and Perth. - 2.
+July 2012 November 2013.
+Meetings with commercial fishing associations and mail-outs to all commercial fishing licence holders (through the WA Fishing Industry Council) and periodic newsletters being sent out as well as made available on the Department's website.
+Phase 2 also provided website updates, afforded opportunities for comment and encompassed key stakeholder comment periods for the API Document, the Kimberley Aquaculture Development Zone Management Policy 2015 ("the Management Policy") and the KADZ Environmental Monitoring and Management Plan ("the EMMP"). - 3.
 March April 2014.
 Declaration of the KADZ and calls for expressions of interest.